-Media vaults visualize information about tapes.
+Vaults visualize information about tapes.
 They store information about original location of tapes, such as library and media pool, data written to tapes and retention terms for it.
-Vaults are not limited to any original location of tapes: you can place tapes from different libraries and media pools to one media vault.
+Vaults are not limited to any original location of tapes: you can place tapes from different libraries and media pools to one vault.

 You can virtually move tapes to the vaults grouping them by any criteria.
-For example, if you have a number of offsite storages for physical tapes, you can create a media vault for each of them.
-When you transport the physical tapes to the offsite storage, you can accordingly move the offline tapes to a vault in your Veeam backup console mirroring the physical storage.
-This will allow you to have convenient representation of the list of tapes in each of your physical storages.
+For example, if you have several offsite storage locations for physical tapes, you can create a vault for each of them.
+When you transport the physical tapes to the offsite storage, you can move the offline tapes to a vault in your Veeam backup console mirroring the physical storage.
+This will allow you to have convenient representation of the list of tapes in each of your physical storage locations.

 To start working with vaults, you need to create one or more of them.
 Vaults are virtual container, and do not require any physical resources.